digi2600/comfyui.workflow-Full-Image-Works/README.md

 👉Skin Fix<br>
-It is usually best to do this step before a Face or Hand Fix, however I normaly do not use this very often as the results are usualy bad and you might spend a long time messing with the settings.
+It is usually best to do this step before a Face or Hand Fix; however, I normally do not use this very often, as the results are usually bad, and you might spend a long time messing with the settings.
 <ul>
    <li>Main positive prompt (Green) and Negative prompt (Red).
    <li>You have the "set" box where you can choose several options.
    <li>The power lora loader by rgthree to load any lora's you wish.
    <li>The SkinDetailer box.
-   <li>The pink masking box with three diffrent windows that show what mask in choosen and how it is selected.
+   <li>The pink masking box with three different windows that show which mask in choosen and how it is selected.
-   <li>Image Comparer (rgthree) allowing you to compare the generated image to the original image.
+   <li>Image Comparer (rgthree) allows you to compare the generated image to the original image.
    <li>The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
    </li>
 </ul><br><br>